 Copyright law is a balancing act.
 Like other forms of intellectual property (trademarks, designs, patents) it grants creators a temporary monopoly – time, in which to exploit their ideas and profit from them.
-However, the monopoly is temporary in order to ensure that the "progress of science and useful arts" (in the words of the framers of the US Constitution) continues into the future.
-All new creations and inventions build upon the work of the past, and accordingly new work relies for its existence upon the public right of access to culture.
+However, the monopoly is temporary in order to ensure that the "progress of science and useful arts" (to quote the US Constitution) continues into the future.
+All new creations and inventions build upon past work, and accordingly innovation depends on the public right of access to culture.
 The advent of the Internet has fundamentally changed the environment in which copyright operates and the relevant laws are made.
+For these reasons, copyright has been a particularly contentious area over the last several decades as large, mutlinational rights holders seek to keep extending and tightening copyright laws while consumer and digital rights groups seek to reform them in the direction of greater flexibility.

-Throughout the latter half of the 20th century, when the term of copyright was repeatedly extended, only specialists participated in the drafting of the law because they were the only stakeholders.
-The Internet has turned consumers into creators and creators into small businesses that are not necessarily mediated by large intermediaries such as record companies and publishers.
-The upshot is that the old approach to copyright law is no longer appropriate.
+Throughout the latter half of the 20th century, when the term of copyright was repeatedly extended in many countries, including the UK, only specialists participated in drafting the laws because they were the only stakeholders.
+The Internet has created many more stakeholders by turning consumers into creators and creators into small businesses that are not necessarily mediated by large intermediaries such as record companies and publishers.
+The interests of these new stakeholders have yet to be reflected in the law.

-Both the Gowers Review, published in 2006, and the 2011 Hargreaves Report stressed the need for an evidence-based approach to copyright.
+In the UK, both the 2006 Gowers Review and the 2011 Hargreaves Report (PDF) stressed the need for an evidence-based approach to copyright.
 Yet this has so far been sadly lacking: at a hearing on Hargreaves, civil servant Adrian Brazier, the head of the implementation team for the Digital Economy Act 2010, admitted that the government's impact assessment was not based on new or independent evidence or research, and that rightsholders did not allow detailed inspection of the methodology and workings of the evidence they offered.

-Rights for the public are expressed in copyright law as exceptions to the rules.
-ORG believes wide-ranging exceptions are needed to facilitate private use, accessibility, and the interests of education and research.
+ORG campaigns for wide-ranging exceptions to facilitate private use, accessibility, and the interests of education and research.
+ORG is working, for example, to ensure that format-shifting and parody are included in the Statutory Instruments due to be laid before Parliament by the Department for Business, Innovation, and Skills and become law by 6 April 2014.
 ORG is particularly interested in securing an exception for parody, which presents no commercial competition to rightsholders but has great cultural value.